Join from the comfort of your own home:

-1) You’ll have access to a previously recorded class, which you can start to watch immediately upon purchase – just click on My Workshops afterwards and you’ll see your course that you can begin.
+You’ll have lifetime access to two different previously recorded classes, which you can start to watch immediately upon purchase – just click on My Workshops afterwards and you’ll see your course that you can begin.

 Come learn the foundational core of Reveal & Release work.
 This system provides a gentle, compassionate way to effectively release.
 This powerful work can be used anytime, anyplace, to improve any area of your life.
 Come liberate your natural ability to let go of any unwanted emotion on the spot, and release your hurts and your conflicts alike.